v-cakoll/docs.pl-pl/docs/visual-basic/language-reference/operators/mod-operator.md

 ## <a name="remarks"></a>Uwagi

-`number1` Jeśli lub `number2` jest wartością zmiennoprzecinkową, zwracana jest pozostała część podziału zmiennoprzecinkowego.
-Typ danych wyniku to najmniejszy typ danych, który może zawierać wszystkie możliwe wartości wynikające z dzielenia z typami `number1` danych i. `number2`
+If either `number1` or `number2` is a floating-point value, the floating-point remainder of the division is returned.
+The data type of the result is the smallest data type that can hold all possible values that result from division with the data types of `number1` and `number2`.

-Jeśli `number1` lub`number2` zwróci wartość [Nothing](../../../visual-basic/language-reference/nothing.md), jest traktowany jako zero.
+If `number1` or `number2` evaluates to [Nothing](../../../visual-basic/language-reference/nothing.md), it is treated as zero.

-Operatory pokrewne obejmują następujące elementy:
+Related operators include the following:

-- [Operator \ (Visual Basic)](../../../visual-basic/language-reference/operators/integer-division-operator.md) zwraca iloraz całkowity dzielenia.
-Na przykład wyrażenie `14 \ 4` ma wartość 3.
+- The [\ Operator (Visual Basic)](../../../visual-basic/language-reference/operators/integer-division-operator.md) returns the integer quotient of a division.
+For example, the expression `14 \ 4` evaluates to 3.

-- [Operator/(Visual Basic)](../../../visual-basic/language-reference/operators/floating-point-division-operator.md) zwraca pełny iloraz, łącznie z resztą, jako liczbę zmiennoprzecinkową.
-Na przykład wyrażenie `14 / 4` ma wartość 3,5.
+- The [/ Operator (Visual Basic)](../../../visual-basic/language-reference/operators/floating-point-division-operator.md) returns the full quotient, including the remainder, as a floating-point number.
+For example, the expression `14 / 4` evaluates to 3.5.

-## <a name="attempted-division-by-zero"></a>Próba dzielenia przez zero
+## <a name="attempted-division-by-zero"></a>Attempted division by zero

-Jeśli `number2` wartość jest równa zero, zachowanie `Mod` operatora zależy od typu danych operandów:
+If `number2` evaluates to zero, the behavior of the `Mod` operator depends on the data type of the operands:

-- W przypadku, gdy `number2` nie można określić w czasie kompilacji i generuje błąd `BC30542 Division by zero occurred while evaluating this expression` czasu `number2` kompilacji, jeśli wartość jest szacowana na zero w czasie kompilacji. <xref:System.DivideByZeroException>
+- An integral division throws a <xref:System.DivideByZeroException> exception if `number2` cannot be determined in compile-time and generates a compile-time error `BC30542 Division by zero occurred while evaluating this expression` if `number2` is evaluated to zero at compile-time.
-- Podział liczby zmiennoprzecinkowej zwraca <xref:System.Double.NaN?displayProperty=nameWithType>.
+- A floating-point division returns <xref:System.Double.NaN?displayProperty=nameWithType>.

-## <a name="equivalent-formula"></a>Odpowiednik formuły
+## <a name="equivalent-formula"></a>Equivalent formula

-Wyrażenie `a Mod b` jest równoważne jednej z następujących formuł:
+The expression `a Mod b` is equivalent to either of the following formulas:

 `a - (b * (a \ b))`

 `a - (b * Fix(a / b))`

-## <a name="floating-point-imprecision"></a>Niedokładność zmiennoprzecinkowa
+## <a name="floating-point-imprecision"></a>Floating-point imprecision

-Podczas pracy z liczbami zmiennoprzecinkowymi należy pamiętać, że nie zawsze mają precyzyjną reprezentację dziesiętną w pamięci.
-Może to prowadzić do nieoczekiwanych wyników niektórych operacji, takich jak porównywanie wartości `Mod` i operator.
-Aby uzyskać więcej informacji, zobacz [Rozwiązywanie problemów z typami danych](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).
+When you work with floating-point numbers, remember that they do not always have a precise decimal representation in memory.
+This can lead to unexpected results from certain operations, such as value comparison and the `Mod` operator.
+For more information, see [Troubleshooting Data Types](../../../visual-basic/programming-guide/language-features/data-types/troubleshooting-data-types.md).

 ## <a name="overloading"></a>Przeciążenie

-Operator może być przeciążony, co oznacza, że Klasa lub struktura mogą definiować jego zachowanie. `Mod` Jeśli Twój kod odnosi `Mod` się do wystąpienia klasy lub struktury, która zawiera takie Przeciążenie, należy poznać jego ponownie zdefiniowane zachowanie.
-Aby uzyskać więcej informacji, zobacz [procedury operatorów](../../../visual-basic/programming-guide/language-features/procedures/operator-procedures.md).
+The `Mod` operator can be *overloaded*, which means that a class or structure can redefine its behavior.
+If your code applies `Mod` to an instance of a class or structure that includes such an overload, be sure you understand its redefined behavior.
+For more information, see [Operator Procedures](../../../visual-basic/programming-guide/language-features/procedures/operator-procedures.md).

 ## <a name="example"></a>Przykład

-Poniższy przykład używa operatora, `Mod` aby podzielić dwie liczby i zwrócić tylko resztę.
-Jeśli liczba jest liczbą zmiennoprzecinkową, wynik jest liczbą zmiennoprzecinkową, która reprezentuje resztę.
+The following example uses the `Mod` operator to divide two numbers and return only the remainder.
+If either number is a floating-point number, the result is a floating-point number that represents the remainder.

 [!code-vb[VbVbalrOperators#31](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#31)]

 ## <a name="example"></a>Przykład

-Poniższy przykład ilustruje potencjalną niedokładność argumentów operacji zmiennoprzecinkowych.
-W pierwszej instrukcji operandy są `Double`i 0,2 to nieskończonie powtarzające się ułamek binarny z przechowywaną wartością 0.20000000000000001.
-W drugiej instrukcji znak `D` typu literału wymusza oba operandy do `Decimal`, i 0,2 ma dokładną reprezentację.
+The following example demonstrates the potential imprecision of floating-point operands.
+In the first statement, the operands are `Double`, and 0.2 is an infinitely repeating binary fraction with a stored value of 0.20000000000000001.
+In the second statement, the literal type character `D` forces both operands to `Decimal`, and 0.2 has a precise representation.

 [!code-vb[VbVbalrOperators#32](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbalrOperators/VB/Class1.vb#32)]